Casneil/Items-Catalog/README.md

 >python3 application.py

-In your favourite Web browser open (http://localhost:5000), and enjoy :EMOJICODE: :+1:.
+In your favourite Web browser open (http://localhost:5000), and enjoy :+1:.